bigfix/developer.bigfix.com/site/reference/types/uuid.md

 # type: uuid

 UUID is a Universally Unique IDentifier code given to each storage device on your Solaris system.
 UUIDs are used to identify DVD drives, removable media and drive partitions.
 The UUID is a  hexadecimal string such as c73a37c8-ef7f-40e4-b9de-8b2f81038441.
-UUID values may be compared to each other using the arithmetic operators (=, &lt;, &gt;, and more.).
+UUID values may be compared to each other using the arithmetic operators (=, &amp;lt;, &amp;gt;, and more.).

-# extrema of &lt;uuid&gt;
+# extrema of &lt;uuid&gt; : ( uuid, uuid )

 Returns the minimum and maximum extreme values of the given list of UUIDs (Universally Unique Identifiers).

-# maximum of &lt;uuid&gt;
+# maximum of &lt;uuid&gt; : uuid

-Returns the maximum value from a list of &lt;uuid&gt; types.
+Returns the maximum value from a list of &amp;lt;uuid&amp;gt; types.

-# minimum of &lt;uuid&gt;
+# minimum of &lt;uuid&gt; : uuid

-Returns the minimum value from a list of &lt;uuid&gt; types.
+Returns the minimum value from a list of &amp;lt;uuid&amp;gt; types.

-# unique value of &lt;uuid&gt;
+# unique value of &lt;uuid&gt; : uuid with multiplicity

-Returns the unique values of a given list of &lt;uuid&gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &amp;lt;uuid&amp;gt; types, removing duplicates and sorting by value.

-# zone &lt;uuid&gt;
+# zone &lt;uuid&gt; : zone

 Returns the named global Solaris zone as specified by the UUID.

-# &lt;uuid&gt; as string
+# &lt;uuid&gt; as string : string

 Casts a UUID as a string type.

-# &lt;uuid&gt; &lt; &lt;uuid&gt;
+# &lt;uuid&gt; &lt; &lt;uuid&gt; : boolean

 No documentation exists.

-# &lt;uuid&gt; &lt;= &lt;uuid&gt;
+# &lt;uuid&gt; &lt;= &lt;uuid&gt; : boolean

 No documentation exists.

-# &lt;uuid&gt; = &lt;uuid&gt;
+# &lt;uuid&gt; = &lt;uuid&gt; : boolean

 No documentation exists.